 About www.BrendanGregg.com

 I first created this homepage on geocities in the late 90's.
 Around 2001 I moved it to http://users.tpg.com.au/bdgcvb, an address provided by my ISP.
-Years later they changed it to http://users.tpg.com.au/adsln4yb, which broke hundreds of links on the Internet and my business cards, and they refused to provide a redirect!
+Years later they changed it to http://users.tpg.com.au/adsln4yb which broke Internet links and my business cards, and they refused to provide a redirect!
 To avoid this happening again I created a DNS redirect: http://www.brendangregg.com.
-I considered various clever domain names instead but figured I'd grow tired of them over time.
+I considered various clever domain names instead but figured I'd grow tired of them over time, so I just used my name.

 Email: brendan at intel.com